VORPCORE/vorp_animations/README.md

 # VORP Animations

 ## What is this script?
 An animation tool for other scripts to utilize.
-The goal of this scrtipt is to make interacting with animations much easier for other developers.
+The goal of this script is to make interacting with animations much easier for other developers.
 This Script allows other script creators to leverage pre-made animations and animation combos with ease of use in mind.

 ## How to install
 * Download this repo